 The costs of proxy solicitation, including expenses relating to the preparation and mailing of this proxy statement, will be borne by Alkermes.
-We have retained Alliance Advisors, LLC to assist us in the solicitation of proxies at an estimated cost of approximately \$11,000.
-Alkermes may also request brokers, banks and other securities intermediaries to solicit proxies from their customers who have ordinary shares of Alkermes registered in the name of such broker, bank or other securities intermediary and if so, will reimburse such brokers, banks and other securities intermediaries for their reasonable out-of-pocket costs related to such solicitation.
-Proxies may also be solicited by our directors, officers or employees, whether in person, by mail, by telephone or by email or other electronic means.
+We have retained Innisfree M&A Incorporated to assist us in the solicitation of proxies at an estimated cost of approximately \$15,000.
+Alkermes will reimburse brokers, banks and other nominees for their reasonable out-of-pocket costs incurred in connection with forwarding the proxy materials for the Annual Meeting to beneficial owners.
+Proxies may also be solicited by our directors and certain of our officers and employees, whether in person, by mail, by telephone or by email or other electronic means.
 Our directors, officers and employees will not receive any additional compensation for such solicitation efforts.